 Patient Relations

 Patients are at the center of everything we do.
 If a patient or a family member has a question or concern about their hospital stay, they are encouraged to tell their care team.
-They may also contact patient relations at 415-600-6634 or ask a nursing supervisor.
+They may also contact Patient Relations at 415-600-6634 or ask a nursing supervisor.

 The Patient Relations team can address: